Postpartum Anxiety

 Maybe you can’t stop checking on your baby.

-Maybe your mind jumps to worst-case scenarios all day long.
+Maybe your mind jumps to worst-case scenarios all day.

 Maybe you’re constantly Googling, researching, tracking, or second-guessing your decisions in a desperate effort to feel more certain, calm, or “in control.”